flora-212/compiler/README.md

 # CMinus Compiler with Intermediate Code Optimization
 ## 📖 Project Overview

 This project is a complete **CMinus language compiler** developed as part of a compiler course experiment at USTC.
-Built on top of a framework provided by teaching assistants, this implementation features a full compilation pipeline from source code to optimized assembly, with particular emphasis on **intermediate code optimization**.
+Built on top of a framework provided by teaching assistants, this implementation features a full compilation pipeline from source code to optimized assembly, covering all major phases of modern compiler design.

 ### What is CMinus?
 CMinus is a subset of the C programming language designed for educational purposes, supporting basic constructs like variables, functions, control flow, and arrays.